alvaroandresgarayromero/patient-visit-model/app/backend/README.md

 GitHub is used to maintain all required files

 - Verify git is installed by checking the version.
-If not, install git.
+If not, install the latest git.

     ```bash
     $ git --version